updated Feb. 24, 2019

-Keith has now scheduled several public events yet for 2018.
+Keith has now scheduled several public events for 2019.

 If you have not already done so, please use the link in the footer to subscribe.

 Thank you for your interest and support!

 Please follow instructions on the image just above.

 “Rushen” means distinguishing between samsara and nirvana through direct experience ... and in the process, attaining the one taste of rigpa that is free of both.
 It is a critical preliminary practice experience for those who are seriously engaging the path of Radical Dzogchen.

 "Traditionally, the only gateway for entering the profound path of Dzogchen, the Rushen practices fully prepare us for practicing the path of complete liberation.
 By completing the practice of Rushen, the seed that is the cause for rebirth is destroyed and the doors to the Six Realms of Beings are sealed forever". - Lama Tharchin Rinpoche

 REQUIREMENTS TO ATTEND: A commitment to experience the Dzogchen teachings and some degree of personal experience in mind training and/or sitting practices such as meditation.

 LOCATION: Iztac, Amecameca, Mexico Between Santa Isabel de Chalma and Santiago 60km. from Mexico City http://www.iztac.org

 More contact information on the image above.